NeuroMem CM1K chip

 The CM1K is a neuromorphic chip opening new frontiers for smart sensors and cognitive computing applications.
 It can solve pattern recognition problems from text and data analytics, vision, audition, and multi-sensory fusion with orders of magnitude less energy and complexity than modern microprocessors.

 The CM1K chip features 1024 interconnected neurons working in parallel and capable of learning and recognizing patterns in a few microseconds.
 The neurons behave collectively as a K-Nearest Neighbor classifier or a Radial Basis Function and are trainable.
 They are especially suitable to cope with ill-defined and fuzzy data, high variability of context and even novelty detection.
 Last, but not least, multiple CM1K chips can be daisy-chained to scale a network from thousands to millions of neurons with the same simplicity of operation as a single chip.

 CM1K was awarded the New Product Innovation Award for Cognitive Computing Processors by Frost and Sullivan.
 Download datasheet.

-- All neurons have the same behavior and execute the instructions in parallel
+- All neurons have the same behavior.
+They receive and execute the same instructions in parallel.

-- Knowledge built by the neurons can be Saved and Restored
+- The knowledge built autonomously by the neurons can be saved and restored